yogesh-nandwana/TodoApp/README.md

 # TodoApp repositoy
-A repo which is planned to store recent work!
+A repo which is planned to house brand new TodoApp in 2020!